liesnikov/extensible-elaborator/abstract/main.md

 Our idea for a new design is to shift focus more towards the constraints themselves:
 First we give a stable API for raising constraints so that instead of the type-checker carefully calling the right procedure we raise a constraint, essentially creating an "ask" to be fulfilled by the solvers.
 This isn't dissimilar to the idea of mapping object-language unification variables to host-language ones as done by @guidiImplementingTypeTheory2017, view of the "asks" as a general effect [@bauerEqualityCheckingGeneral2020, ch.
 4.4] or communication with an independent process [@allaisTypOSOperatingSystem2022a].
 Second, to make the language more modular we make constraints an extensible data type in the style of @swierstraDataTypesCarte2008 and give an API to define new solvers with the ability to specify what kinds of constraints they match on.
-Our current prototype is implemented in Haskell as is available at [github.com/liesnikov/extensible-elaborators](https://github.com/liesnikov/extensible-elaborators).\todo{make the repo public}
+Our prototype is implemented in Haskell as is available at [github.com/liesnikov/extensible-elaborators](https://github.com/liesnikov/extensible-elaborators).\todo{make the repo public}

 For example, to solve unification problems we need to define a constraint that models them:
 ```haskell